Boulder man accused of killing roommate

 The case remains under investigation.

-Anyone with information related to the investigation is asked to contact Detective Starks at StarksE@bouldercolorado.gov or 303-441-3067 and reference case No. 23-08516.
+Anyone with information related to the investigation is asked to contact Boulder police Detective Starks at StarksE@bouldercolorado.gov or 303-441-3067 and reference case No. 23-08516.